Bipolar and Schizophrenia: What's the Difference?

 - May be treated with the same medication (antipsychotics)

 - Associated with drug and alcohol abuse

-- Neither are a "split personality"
+- Neither is a "split personality"

-More on schizophrenia symptoms and diagnosis criteria here.
+More on schizophrenia diagnosis criteria here.

 Bipolar vs. Schizophrenia – What’s Different?

 The primary difference between bipolar disorder and schizophrenia is the prevalence and severity of different symptoms.
 These symptoms are the way in which each disorder is separately diagnosed.
-For example, bipolar disorder is diagnosed primarily by the presence of periods of both mania and depression, whereas schizophrenia is diagnosed largely based on symptoms of psychosis.
+For example, bipolar disorder is diagnosed primarily by the presence of periods of both mania and bipolar depression, whereas schizophrenia is diagnosed largely based on symptoms of psychosis.

 Other ways in which schizophrenia and bipolar disorder differ include:3,4